Peel the swede and chop it into chunks around 2-3cm across. Trim and peel the carrots, then thickly slice them.

 Pop the pan back on a low heat and warm for 1-2 mins, stirring often, to sizzle off any excess water.
 Pour in 150ml of the milk (keep the rest for your Yorkies) and 50g of the butter (keep the rest for your other recipes).
 Keep the pan on the heat and warm the milk through 2-3 mins, stirring often.
 Take the pan off the heat and use a potato masher to gently mash the carrots and swede together.

-When the mash is smooth, add the remaining thyme leaves and grate in a quarter of the nutmeg.
-Stir to mix, taste and add more nutmeg, salt or pepper if you think the mash needs it.
+When the mash is smooth, add the remaining thyme leaves.
+Stir to mix, taste and add more salt or pepper if you think the mash needs it.
 Spoon the mash into a warm bowl and serve.